HMC-Makerspace/MAKE/README.md

 # MAKE
- Unified managment application for HMC's Makerspace
+ Monorepo for all MAKE applications.
+For HMC's Makerspace